Durdam/Plastimos/README.md

 cd C2PLIA
 Rscript 01_library_installation.R
 ```

-### Cell tracking pipeline input
-To run the tracking pipeline, the pipeline requres segmented greyscale masks of each frame.
-The implement the pipeline on your own imaging data run the scripts in **"Run_Tracking_Pipeline"** directory.
+### Generate segmented masks for live cell images using Cellpose
 Below is an example on how you can generate segmented masks from your raw microscopy images to give input to this pipeline.

-### Generate segmented masks for live cell images using Cellpose
 Firstly, install the cellpose and create a virtual environment.
 Then use the cellpose pretrained models to segment the images and generate masks to be used as input to the tracking pipeline.
 Information to install cellpose and create a conda environment can be found here: (https://cellpose.readthedocs.io/en/latest/installation.html)
 **Generate masks:**